-1. Pointed end positioned over "RES"
+1. Arrow mark positioned over "RES"

 This indicates reserve.
 With the fuel cock lever in this position, the fuel reserve is made available.
-Quickly turn the fuel cock lever to this position if you run out of fuel while riding, otherwise the engine may stall and will have to be primed (see "PRI").
-After turning the fuel cock lever to "RES", refuel as soon as possible and be sure to turn the fuel cock lever back to "ON"!
+Turn the fuel cock lever to this position if you run out of fuel while riding.
+When this occurs, refuel as soon as possible and be sure to turn the fuel cock lever back to "ON"!